Rocky Mountain National Park: Glaciation

+Features

+Little Yellowstone has geological features similar to the Grand Canyon of the Yellowstone.

+The Mummy Range is a short mountain range in the north of the park.
+The Mummies tend to be gentler and more forested than the other peaks in the park, though some slopes are rugged and heavily glaciated, particularly around Ypsilon Mountain and Mummy Mountain.

+Lumpy Ridge is a nunatak, an outcrop that was not eroded by glaciation, but rather by wind and chemistry.
+The granite of the ridge is 1.8 billion years old.

 Ecology

 According to the A. W. Kuchler U.S. Potential natural vegetation Types, Rocky Mountain National Park encompasses three classifications; an Alpine tundra & Barren (52) vegetation type with an Alpine tundra (11) vegetation form, a Western Spruce/Fir (15) vegetation type with a Rocky Mountain Conifer Forest (3) vegetation form, and a Pine/Douglas fir (18) vegetation type with a Rocky Mountain Conifer Forest (3) vegetation form.

 Colorado has one of the most diverse plant and animal environments of the United States, partially due to the dramatic temperature differences arising from varying elevation levels and topography.
 In dry climates, the average temperature drops 5.4 degrees Fahrenheit with every 1,000 foot increase in elevation (9.8 degrees Celsius per 1,000 meters).
 Most of Colorado is semi-arid with the mountains receiving the greatest amount of precipitation in the state.

 The Continental Divide runs north to south through the park, creating a climatic division.
 Ancient glaciers carved the topography into a range of ecological zones.
 The east side of the Divide tends to be drier with heavily glaciated peaks and cirques.
 The west side of the park is wetter with more lush, deep forests.

 There are four ecosystems, or zones, in Rocky Mountain National Park: montane, subalpine, alpine tundra, and riparian.
 The riparian zone occurs throughout all of the three other zones.
 Each individual ecosystem is composed of organisms interacting with one other and with their surrounding environment.
 Living organisms (biotic), along with the dead organic matter they produce, and the abiotic (non-living) environment that impacts those living organisms (water, weather, rocks, and landscape) are all members of an ecosystem.

 The park was designated a World Biosphere Reserve by the United Nations in 1976 to protect its natural resources.
 The park's biodiversity includes afforestation and reforestation, ecology, inland bodies of water, and mammals, while its ecosystems are managed for nature conservation, environmental education and public recreation purposes.
 The areas of research and monitoring include ungulate ecology and management, high-altitude revegetation, global change, acid precipitation effects, and aquatic ecology and management.

-For a checklist of plants with photographic images) in the Rocky Mountain National Park, see Checklist RMNP.
+Despite the importance of preserving the park's natural environment, the area suffers air pollution impacts from Front Range activities, even as the impacts of Denver's infamous brown cloud have been reduced.